Last Updated: September 26, 2025

 - Don’t Refund Prematurely

-Refunding before appealing can count against your Order Defect Rate (ODR), potentially affecting your Buy Box eligibility and seller performance metrics.
+Issuing a refund before appealing can hurt your Order Defect Rate (ODR).
+This can damage your Buy Box eligibility and weaken your seller account metrics.

 - Navigate Custom Orders and Defective Claims Carefully